MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-leadspace.md

 # Enrichment of company profiles with Leadspace (preview)

 Leadspace is a data science company that provides a B2B Customer Data Platform.
-As a third party data provider, Leadspace enables customers who have unified customer profiles for companies to enrich them with attributes including company size, location, industry and more.
+It enables customers with unified customer profiles for companies to enrich their data.
+Enrichments include additional attributes like company size, location, industry, and more.

 ## Prerequisites

 To configure Leadspace, the following prerequisites must be met:

 - You have active Leadspace license and the “perpetual key” (referred to as **Leadspace token** in Customer Insights).
-Please reach out directly to [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) for details about their product.
+Contact directly to [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) for details about their product.
 - You have the [Administrator](pm-permissions.md#administrator) role in Customer Insights.
 - You have [unified customer profiles](pm-profiles.md) for companies.